-- The post holder will be required to pass a Pre Selection Technical Assessment. - The post holder will be required to successfully pass the following Training Courses, TSU Volume Crime, TSU Tactics delivered by the College of Policing, then further advancing courses in techniques delivered in house, or by external companies. - The post holder will be expected to handle equipment within a Workshop and Garage environment. - Management Vetting (5 years residency criteria) is required, or as advised by the Vetting Unit.
-Applicants must also undergo security clearance (5 years residency criteria) or Development Vetting if applicable before taking up the post. - The post holder will be expected to undertake training as and when required - The post holder will be expected to comply with health and safety requirements
+- Due to the nature of the role the post holder will be required on occasion to work different hours to their roistered pattern and unsociable hours. - The post holder will be required to work across the Eastern Region as operationally required.. - A full driving licence will be required.
+If the post holder use's their own transport then business insurance will need to be organised by the individual. - The post holder may be required to work additional hours but this will be agree in advance in conjunction with the unit manager and the post holder. - The post holder will be required to pass a Pre Selection Technical Assessment. - The post holder will be required to successfully pass the following Training Courses, TSU Volume Crime, TSU Tactics delivered by the College of Policing, then further advancing courses in techniques delivered in house, or by external companies. - The post holder expected to handle equipment within a Workshop and Garage environment. - · Vetting is required, as advised by the Vetting Unit - The post holder will be expected to undertake training as and when required - The post holder will be expected to comply with health and safety requirements